snake-soft/imap-storage/README.md

 ### Prerequisites
 python3.5 or later.
-It should work Python3.4+ but tests are running on 3.5.3 and 3.7.4 now.
+It should work Python3.4+ but tests are running on 2.7, 3.5 and 3.7.

 This project makes use of the following libraries:
 * [IMAPClient](https://imapclient.readthedocs.io/en/2.1.0/) - easy-to-use, Pythonic and complete IMAP client library.